 Motility testing in a sperm analysis is the movement of the sperm present in the sample.

-The normal range for motility after 30 minutes is 50%.
 The overall scale for measuring motility and velocity ranges on a scale of 0 to 4.

 A zero indicates that no sperm a moving.
 A four on the other hand means that sperm have a forward trajectory and over 50% of the sperm sample is still moving after 30 minutes.